-- We focus almost exclusively on oncology.
-Our team has over 140 years of combined experience in the development of cancer drugs and computational biology, and in particular of quantitative pharmacology (essentially analysing how much drug to use and trying to predict what effect it will have).
-Over the Company's lifetime it has completed over 100 projects covering hundreds of targets, cell lines, drugs, and cancer types; - We use a proprietary in-house platform called Virtual TumourTM.
+- Our expertise and tools can be applied across multiple therapeutic areas.
+Our team has accumulated over 140 years of combined experience in the development of new drugs and computational biology, and in particular of quantitative pharmacology (essentially analysing how much drug to use and trying to predict what effect it will have).
+Over the Company's lifetime it has completed over 120 projects covering hundreds of targets, cell lines and drugs.
+A large percentage of these projects have focussed on oncology therapies; however, the Company is increasingly working in other therapeutic areas; - We use a proprietary in-house platform called Virtual TumourTM.
 Although the team can take advantage of all commonly used modelling, simulation and data analysis techniques in the cancer field, we also have access to an internally developed platform that is uniquely useful when considering combinations of cancer drugs (and most anti-cancer regimes eventually involve using multiple agents simultaneously); - We have particular expertise in the sourcing, curating and analysis of healthcare data.
-Whether originating from clients or within the public domain, our team comprises experts in data analysis, coding and machine learning (AI) techniques that underpin the modelling activities we carry out on behalf of our clients; and - We provide a responsive and dedicated service.
-Many large companies offer services in the cancer space though do not restrict themselves to cancer nor to quantitative pharmacology.
-As a result, we believe, many of these companies cannot offer the same level of bespoke, responsive service that Physiomics can and does.
+Whether originating from clients or within the public domain, our team comprises experts in data analysis, coding and machine learning (AI) techniques that underpin the modelling activities we carry out on behalf of our clients; and - We provide a flexible and bespoke service.
+We differentiate ourselves in the market by offering flexible, bespoke services that best answers our client's questions and fits in with their timelines.
+Some competitor companies often try and answer their clients' questions with off the shelf models and offer less flexibility in their service.